 Self-administered 121-item food-frequency questionnaire (FFQ) specifically developed for MCCS

-- Means and standard deviations for each fatty acid in plasma phospholipid and diet were calculated by diabetes status at follow-up, and T-tests were used to evaluated differences between the two groups
+- Means and SDs for each fatty acid in plasma phospholipid and diet were calculated by diabetes status at follow-up, and T-tests were used to evaluated differences between the two groups

-- Age, country of birth, sex, physical activity score, five-year weight change, education level, smoking, body mass index, waist to hip ratio and family history of diabetes were considered as potential confounders.
+- Age, country of birth, sex, physical activity score, five-year weight change, education level, smoking, BMI, waist-to-hip ratio and family history of diabetes were considered as potential confounders.
 Weight change, education and smoking were not associated with diabetes in the subcohort and were not included in subsequent models

 - Logistic regression models were used to determine the relationship between quintiles or plasma phospholipid fatty acid proportions and dietary fatty acids expressed as energy density.